RosterElf Logo

 Rostering policies FAQ

 • This depends on your modern award.
-Most require 7 days advance notice, some hospitality awards require only 3 days.
-Check your specific award and set clear expectations in your Roster Notice Policy.
+Many awards require around 7 days’ advance notice, while some hospitality awards require less.
+Check your specific award and set clear expectations in your roster publication & notice policy.

 • Yes, but you must follow award rules about notice and may need to pay penalties for short-notice changes.
-Your Roster Changes Policy should outline when changes are allowed and how much notice is required.
+Your roster changes & variations policy should set out when changes are allowed, how much notice is required and how staff are informed.